JAC-CS-Game-Programming-F25/project-bigoldtrunks/README.md

 ### 🖼️ Images

 All wireframe images are stored in the `readme_images/` folder and are used for UI layout planning.
+Additional in-game backgrounds and sprites will be stored under `assets/images/` during production.

 ### ✏️ Fonts